apache/drill/_docs/connect-a-data-source/090-mongo-plugin.md

 provided by MongoDB.
 Before You Begin provides links to download tools and data used throughout the tutorial.

-**Note:** A local instance of Drill is used in this tutorial for simplicity.
+{% include startnote.html %}A local instance of Drill is used in this tutorial for simplicity. {% include endnote.html %}

 You can also run Drill and MongoDB together in distributed mode.

 ### Before You Begin